Pochury Naga: Widows

 A widow, after the death of her husband, becomes the head of the family if her children are still unmarried and holds the responsibility of a husband.

-If a widow has a male child and wishes to return to her parent or to remarry, she does not get any share of the moveable properties of her late husband.
+If a widow has a male child and wishes to return to her parent or to remarry, she does not get any share of the movable properties of her late husband.
 Among the phor, if Ahdzii (party given after death) is done by the widow's relatives they can take the properties too.
 Among Yisi group, if a widow does not have a child or has only a girl child, their moveable properties will be divided into two equal shares between her husband's relatives and her parent.
 Whereas, among the Meluri-Lephori group, a widow gets only one third of the share.
 A girl child, unlike her brothers, does not receive any share after her father's death.
 She will be given only müxükhiya (consists of necessary seeds) which she would need once she gets married.
 All the properties passed down by the husband's forefathers will remain with the late husband's relatives.

 A widow may head the family but she cannot accompany the menfolk to various activities like construction or repairing works.
-Therefore, she is exempted from paying any fines for being absent.
+Therefore, she is exempt from paying any fines for being absent.

 Widow remarriage

-In Pochury society, widows may remarry if she wishes to but has to follows some specific terms and rituals.
-In a Phor-Yisi group, a widow or widower can remarry only after celebrating two major festival of the village after his/her spouse's demise which is normally after a year or two.
+In Pochury society, widows may remarry if she wishes to but have to follow some specific terms and rituals.
+In a Phor-Yisi group, a widow or widower can remarry only after celebrating two major festivals of the village after his/her spouse's demise which is normally after a year or two.
 Whereas, in a Lüruri group, a widow or widower can remarry only after his/her spouse's memorial feast is held.

 Childbirth

 The birth of a child is always a pleasant occasion for every family.
 The post natal period accompanies gennas.
 The poor group has a tradition that after the birth of a child, both mother and child would remain indoors for eight days if it is a boy whereas six days in the case of a girl child.
 After these restricted days are over, a naming ceremony is held where the child is named after their forefathers.

-Among the Yisi group, after the birth of a child, both paternal and maternal parents would cook a meal and exchange it between themselves.
+Among the Yisi group, after the birth of a child, both parents would cook a meal and exchange it between themselves.
 It is also a tradition that a child be shaved within 10 – 30 days from the day of birth.
-Whereas, Akhegwo group performs this on the second day after birth.
-If a child was born at dawn before the cock crows, the child has to be shaved on the day of birth.
+Whereas the Akhegwo group performs this on the second day after birth.
+If a child is born at dawn before the cock crows, the child has to be shaved on the day of birth.
 During this ceremony, a feast used to be hosted by the maternal parents but they themselves are forbidden to partake in the feast.
 But they can join the feast during the ear-piercing ceremony.

-The Meluri-Lephori girls keep shaving their head till they reach a marriageable age.
+The Meluri-Lephori girls keep shaving their heads until they reach a marriageable age.
 The age was decided by the clan elders.